-Table 170: Column base values
+Table 171: Column base values

 Property Remarks Primary key Specifies whether the column is used as a primary key.
 Required field Specifies whether a column must be filled.
 Display name Specifies how the column is labeled.
-Show in wizards Specifies whether the column is offered in the Rule Editor for compliance rules to create queries and in the Web Portal to display abular overviews.
+Show in wizards Indicates if the column can be displayed in the Rule Editor for compliance rules for creating queries and in tabular overviews in the Web Portal.
 Do not auto extend permissions For custom columns in a predefined table, permissions are not automatically assigned to predefined permissions groups, even though the Common AutoExtendPermissions configuration parameter is set.
 Comment Additional information about the column.
 Initial value Initial value for the column This value is transferred to the existing data records of the extended table.
 The initial value for numerical data types is 0 .
 The initial value for the Bool data type is False .
 Sort order The sort order specifies the position for displaying the column on the generic form and the custom tabs of the default form.
 Columns with a value less than ${\bf 1}$ are not displayed on the forms.